CSALS/Sorting-Visualizer/README.md

 A visualization for various sorting algorithms like merge sort, heap sort, quick sort, insertion sort, bubble sort and selection sort.<br>
 Access it using this link https://csals.github.io/Sorting-Visualizer/.
 ![](sorting_visualizer.gif)

+## To Be Implemented
-- Add a dropdown menu to all sort and submit to sort.
+- Add a dropdown menu to all sort and submit button to sort.
 - Update NUMBER_OF_ARRAY_BARS every time window size is changed
 - Find a way to add hover background color to buttons in react (in restore functions)
 - Update with sorted array after visualization